 Planning a trip to California and looking for the best hotels to stay at?
-Or maybe you’re a long-term resident in need of new inspiration for a weekend escape?
 These best boutique hotels in California are sure to drum up inspiration, especially if you go gaga over a stunning hotel experience with unique and thoughtful design.

 Looking for a seaside bohemian dream?
 A rustic desert escape?
 A restorative retreat tucked away in nature?
 This post has something for every kind of traveler with a tastemaker’s sensibility.